Indian Idol-2 Finalist, Zee TV SaReGaMaPa Final runner up - Yashashree Bhave (Yashi)

-Yashashree Bhave (female singer nagpur) (born August 5 in Satara, Maharashtra, India and currently living in Nagpur) is a singer who rose to popularity around the world after placing in top ten in Indian Idol 2, the Indian version of Pop Idol.
+Yashashree Bhave, who is a well-known singer in Nagpur (born August 5 in Satara, Maharashtra, India and currently living in Mumbai) is a singer, doing musical shows and have her own music and bands.
+She rose the popularity around the world after placing in top ten in Indian Idol 2, the Indian version of Pop Idol.

 Yashashree Bhave’s mother is a well-known singer.
 It was she who initiated Yashashree into the art at the age of four and since then Yashashree has been learning classical music.